PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 12:32:06
+Last updated: 2024-04-02 12:34:10
-Random Quote: Although there may be tragedy in your life, there's always a possibility to triumph.
-It doesn't matter who you are, where you come from.
-The ability to triumph begins with you.
-Always. - Oprah Winfrey
+Random Quote: Happiness often sneaks in through a door you didn't know you left open. - John Barrymore